decred-proposals/mainnet/d6ff458cf0dcfed1d45f5a93af2a681ef220732f07a09fb4de934ada928bf1b3/1/payload/index.md

 Decred does not need to have thousands of developers and millions of hodlers for it to have an outsized impact on the crypto ecosystem and in the real world.

-Going forward the project can double-down on its creation of a single Revolutionary Institution (the DecredDAO) and set a vision moving forward to build a network of Revolutionary Institutions that can take a number of forms.
+Going forward the project has the potential to double-down on its creation of a single Revolutionary Decentralised Institution (the DecredDAO) and set a vision moving forward to build a network of Revolutionary Institutions that can take a number of forms.

 Examples include:

 - Decred Working Groups focused on specific initiatives that receive consistent stream funding from the treasury into a multi-sig with a small approved council who can spend the grants, something that is possible today and has been discussed within the community.
 - Thinking further forward, there are discussions around subDAOs that leverage sidechains, drivechains and other mechanisms that leverage the mother chain’s security, but enable daughter DAOs that are autonomously funded and governed.

-## Examples of how a Revolutionary Institution might 'market' itself.
+## Examples of how a Revolutionary Decentralised Institution might 'market' itself.

-The aim would be to leverage theRevolutionary Institution positioning to attract contributors to both the main project and to initiatives that leverage the underlying infrastructure whilst also acting as ‘marketing’ for the projects mission of building a fairer financial system.
+The aim would be to leverage the positioning to attract contributors to both the main project and to initiatives that leverage the underlying infrastructure whilst also acting as ‘marketing’ for the projects mission of building a fairer financial system.

-An example of a group who might find use in a Revolutionary Institution:
+An example of a group who might find use in a Revolutionary Decentralised Institution:

 - Whistleblowers who have sensitive information about corporate corruption and who need to work with a small number or journalists over a long period of time, whilst protecting their anonymity and selectively sharing key information.
 (See Guardian’s [Securedrop](https://www.theguardian.com/securedrop)).